More than 18 years of experience

 Patients who choose lap band lose less of their excess weight over time and regain weight faster compared with gastric sleeve, the preferred procedure that reduces the size of the stomach while also removing the fundus, where the hunger-inducing hormone ghrelin is produced.

 While gastric sleeve naturally suppresses the urge to overeat, lap band seeks to restrict calories by negative reinforcement: Eating becomes uncomfortable, especially with certain foods, and may lead to difficulty swallowing and bouts of vomiting, indigestion, acid reflux and nausea.
 This makes eating unpleasant, but because a strong appetite remains, patients often find creative (and unusual) ways to consume the calories the body still craves (e.g., bowls of mashed potatoes or numerous milkshakes).
 Nausea and vomiting are rare with gastric sleeve, and there are no hunger pangs throughout the day.

 Lap band placement may take less time in the operating room, but a 2017 study published in the Journal of the American Medical Association showed that lap band patients frequently need follow-up surgery.
 Researchers reviewed data from 25,000 lap band patients over a 16-year period and found that 20 percent needed additional surgery, compared with 3 to 9 percent for gastric sleeve and gastric bypass.

-If you would like to learn more about the gastric sleeve surgery, we invite you to request a free consultation with experienced Mexico and Texas bariatric surgeon Dr. Guillermo Alvarez by calling 1-888-332-4591 (toll free) or filling out our online contact form today.
-Dr. Alvarez is extremely accessible to patients on both sides of the border, and offers convenient transportation options from San Antonio and other Texas cities.
+If you would like to learn more about the gastric sleeve surgery, we invite you to request a free consultation with experienced Texas and Mexico bariatric surgeon Dr. Guillermo Alvarez by calling 1-800-381-8115 (toll-free) or filling out our online contact form today.
+Dr. Alvarez is extremely accessible to patients on both sides of the border and offers convenient transportation options from San Antonio and other Texas cities.